 Step 1: Complete the Knowledge Test

-Once you pass the Knowledge Test, you’ll be issued a BC Learner’s License which permits you to ride motorcycles under the following conditions:
+Once you pass the Knowledge Test, you’ll be issued a BC Learner’s License which permits you to ride motorcycles & scooters under the following conditions:

 Step 2: Ride the Motorcycle Skills Test

-After learning how to ride a motorcycle, the next step to a motorcycle license is a Motorcycle Skills Test.
+After learning how to ride a motorcycle or scooter, the next step to a Class 6 license is a Motorcycle or Scooter Skills Test.
 You’ll be required to ride in a parking lot through a field of small orange cones; the objective is to ride each maneuver at an appropriate speed (mostly 9km/hr or slower) without putting your foot down or hitting any cones.
 This test takes about 10-15 minutes, and once you pass you will be eligible to have the Speed and Supervisor restrictions lifted from your learner’s license.

 Obtaining your BC Motorcycle License can be easier said than done.
-We encourage you to consider taking an ICBC-Approved Motorcycle Safety Course to ensure you learn the necessary skills and strategies to not only pass the road test, but to help you keep riding safely for years to come.
+We encourage you to consider taking an ICBC-Certified Rider Safety Course to ensure you learn the necessary skills and strategies to not only pass the road test, but to help you keep riding safely for years to come.

 How can we help?

 You must complete the 1st step on your own.
 Let ProRide Motorcycle Training help you with the last two steps!
-Click the button below to learn more about our Survival Rider Motorcycle Training Program!
+Click the button below to learn more about our Survival Rider Training Program for motorcycles and scooters!

-Or check out our complete list of Programs & Courses to see how ProRide can help get you on the road to a BC Motorcycle License!
+Or check out our complete list of Programs & Courses to see how ProRide can help get you on the road to a BC Motorcycle/Scooter License!